victorherraiz/xreq/README.md

 eXtended REQuest
 =================

-It allow you to request modules (e.g. js, json...) from the base path of the current one and define other paths.
+It allows you to request modules (e.g. js, json...) from the base path of your app and define multiple base paths.

 ## Installation